**Our knowledge of COVID-19 is changing daily. Due to this, this information will likely be subject to modification.**

 - If you are sick:

 - You should avoid contact with other people.
-You should put on a mask before you go into your provider’s office or into the hospital.
+You should notify your healthcare provider and put on a mask before you go into your provider’s office or into the hospital.

 - If you are NOT sick: